TimothyByrd/ChaosHelper/README.md

 When manual mode is enabled, the console window will show a URL to open in your browser (the URL should already be copied to your clipboard).
 The page should open as a JSON document.
 Select the entire document and copy to your clipboard.
 At that point, the tool should continue.

-__`processName`__ defines the process name for the running game.
-The tool tries to auto-determine this, looking for clients in this order:
-- "PathOfExile"
-- "PathOfExileSteam"
-- "PathOfExileEGS"
-- "PathOfExile_KG"

-The tool simply finds the first matching process.
-To run two copies of Path of Exile while using the tool on one copy, run them using two different clients, and configure `processName` for the process you want the tool to go track.

-__`areaEnteredPattern`__ ("] : You have entered ") is the text marker used when tailing client.txt to determine when a character change areas.
+__`areaEnteredPattern`__ ("] : You have entered ") is the text marker used when tailing client.txt to determine when a character changes areas.
 Translate this if you use the PoE client in a language other than English.

+__`hideoutRegex`__ (" Hideout$") is the text marker used when tailing client.txt to determine when a new area entered is a hideout, and thus a town.
+Translate this if you use the PoE client in a language other than English.

 __`townZones`__ defines the areas that are considered to be "towns".
 The commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
 If no town zones are defined, then the tool will treat every area as a town zone.
 If you want protection from accidentally pressing one of the highlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.

+__`zonesToMuteSound`__ defines the areas that when entered, the PoE application should be muted in Settings > System > Sound > Volume Mixer.
+This is a defense against the annoying goblin band MTX.
+(I just wish I could figure out a way to dynamically mute the visual MTX fireworks in Rogue Harbour.)

 __`currency`__ This array allows specifying minimum desired amounts for currencies and to put code in the loot filter to display them then the currency tab contains less than those amounts, if __`showMinimumCurrency`__ (false) is set to true.
 This lets you run a stricter loot filter, but show certain currencies when the supply in your currency tab runs low.